LaunchCodeEducation/lchs/src/chapters/how-to-code/print-function.rst

 Let’s fix that now.

 We *call* the function using the syntax ``print()``.
-When the code runs, we want it to tell the computer, *Please display what is inside the ``()`` on the screen*.
+When the code runs, we want it to tell the computer, *Please display what is inside the () on the screen*.
 For us, the word ``print`` is simple enough.
 However, the computer only understands binary instructions.

-When we run the program, Python works behind the scenes to convert ``print()`` into the 0s and 1s that tell the computer *Show this information in the console*.
+When we run the program, Python works behind the scenes to convert ``print()`` into the 0s and 1s that tell the computer: *Show this information in the console*.

 .. _print-function: